Bluex200/github-profile/README.md

 # Marina Pavlovic's Portfolio

 ## About Me
 Hi, I'm Marina Pavlovic.
-I am dedicated and adaptable professional with a Level 7 education in Applied Data Technologies and a proven ability to leverage data analysis for strategic decision-making.
-Currently, I am pursuing a Higher Diploma in Computing Science (AI/ML).
-I am passionate about data science and looking to transition into a career focused on data analysis.
+I am a data analyst with a Level 7 education in Applied Data Technologies and a proven ability to leverage data analysis for strategic decision-making.
+Currently pursuing a Higher Diploma in Computing Science (AI/ML).
+I am passionate about data science and looking to transition into a career focused on resolving real-world problems by utilising my skills.

+## Link to my CV:  [Marina Pavlovic's Resume](Marina_Pavlovic_Resume.pdf)

-### Skills
+## Skills
 - Problem-solving
 - Data analysis
 - Python programming